-Next day, we continued west along the northern border with Angola, formed by Kavango river, which flows from west to east, until we reached a town (actually more like a village) of Ruacana, where we reached another river that forms a natural border with Angola – Kunene river.
-This one flows from east to west until it finally reaches Atlantic ocean at the northern fringes of Namib desert.
+Next day, we continued west along the northern border with Angola, formed by Kavango River, which flows from west to east, until we reached a town (actually more like a village) of Ruacana, where we reached another river that forms a natural border with Angola – Kunene river.
+This one flows from east to west until it finally reaches the Atlantic ocean at the northern fringes of Namib desert.

-One evening, we set on sundowner boat cruise on the river from the lodge.
-It was beautiful experience and Pete, our skipper and the owner and manager of the lodge (together with his wife Hillary), was wealth of information about the region.
+One evening, we set on a sundowner boat cruise on the river from the lodge.
+It was a beautiful experience and Pete, our skipper and the owner and manager of the lodge (together with his wife Hillary), was a wealth of information about the region.
 We had our gin & tonic sunset drink on the Angolan side of the river, so we can proudly say we also set our foot in Angola! 😉

 From Kunene River Lodge, it is some three hours drive to Epupa Falls, our next destination.
-The road was relatively good, after it’s recent improvements, but there are still some steep exits from dry river beds, which can be quite tricky during rainy season.
+The road was relatively good after it’s recent improvements, but there are still some steep exits from dry river beds, which can be quite tricky during the rainy season.
 The road sticks close to the river, whose lush vegetation forms a stark contrast to an arid and barren surrounding country.

-When we arrived to Epupa Falls, there was some kind of local traditional market going on.
+When we arrived at Epupa Falls, there was some kind of local traditional market going on.
 It was very colorful, with many Himba people from nearby villages, in their traditional clothing, buying and selling various items.

 We settled at Epupa Lodge campsite, the closest to the falls.
 It was quite full, with some big overland trucks, but they were well behaved, so it was not noisy at all.
-Lodge also have a nice pool, large enough to refresh in it with some decent swimming strokes.
+Lodge also has a nice pool, large enough to refresh in it with some decent swimming strokes.